stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/03-azure/03-azure.md

 ---
 title: "Azure"
 metaTitle: "Creating new clusters on Palette"
-metaDescription: "The methods of creating clusters for a speedy deployment on any CSP"
+description: "The methods of creating clusters for a speedy deployment on any CSP"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---